RzeroD/bitcoind-node-stat/README.md

 ### Requirements

 * Web Server able to serve PHP
-* PHP Version 5 or higher (Haven't tested with 4, but should work)
+* PHP Version 5.4 or higher
 * Cron Service (p.e. cronie)

 Originally this script was intended to run on linux with apache and